silvelo/raspbot/README.md

 Stop watches changes on *file*

 ###Watch
-If the server restart, automatically all files register for watch , they will be registered again.
+If the server restart, automatically all files will be registered again.

 ##**TODO**